SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

     }
     ```

-6. Our installation logic is going to call an SQL stored procedure to register the Hong Kong store as a tenant in the remote web application.
+6. Our installation logic is going to call an SQL stored procedure to register the Hong Kong SAR store as a tenant in the remote web application.
 It is very important that, if this process fails, the handler signals SharePoint to roll back the installation of the add-in, so add the following **try/catch** blocks in place of `TODO2`.

     ```csharp
       try